Rammed Earth – Engineering, Sustainability and Craft

 Choosing the correct soil mix is crucial to the success of the technique.
 The aim of the mix, combined with the compaction method, is generally to maximise the resulting dry density of the wall, and therefore its strength and durability.

-The key constituents of the mix are:
+Key constituents of the mix

 Soils are classified based on their particle size, with clay having the smallest particles, increasing through silts, sands and then gravels.
 Sands and gravels make up the largest proportion of the soil mix, generally 50-80%, and the maximum particle size for rammed earth is generally limited to 20mm (medium gravel).